samuliohman/big_data_platform/assignment-3-907815/reports/Assignment-3-Report.md

 This would require changes to the Cassandra integration layer and potentially adopting additional middleware to support distributed transactions.
 Until then, our design effectively provides at-least-once semantics with Spark's built-in recovery mechanisms.

+Note: Copilot has been used as assistance in this assigment for example to speed up debugging.